 - Allow meat to rest in a warm place for 4 -5 minutes before serving with chimichurri.

 Mix all ingredients together then season to taste with salt and freshly ground pepper.
 Serve at room temperature.
 This will keep for 5 days in the fridge in an airtight container.

 - Cut broccoli into small florets and place in a bowl.

 - Drizzle with olive oil and season with salt to taste.
 Use hands to massage oil and salt into florets.

-- Using the hot pan that was used to cook the steak, cook broccoli in batches so that all florets are exposed to the surface of the pan.
-Ensure pan is very hot and allow broccoli to char.
-Turn florets 2-3 times to get colour on multiple sides.
+- Using the hot skillet that was used to cook the steak, cook broccoli in batches so that all florets are exposed to the surface of the skillet.
+Ensure skillet is very hot and allow broccoli to char.
+Turn florets 2-3 times to get color on multiple sides.

-- Remove pan from heat and add a splash (approx. 2 tsp) water to the hot pan.
-Place a lid on the pan and allow the broccoli to steam for approx. 40 seconds (until it runs a bright green).
+- Remove from heat and add a splash (approx. 2 tsp) water to the hot skillet.
+Place a lid on the skillet and allow the broccoli to steam for approx. 40 seconds (until it runs a bright green).